 - USGS and the Intern must sign a Participant Agreement that sets forth the expectations for the internship.

 Recent Graduates Program: This Program affords developmental Federal experiences intended to promote possible careers in the civil service to individuals who have recently graduated from qualifying educational institutions or programs.
-Recent Graduates who successfully complete the program may be eligible for conversion to a permanent job in the civil service.
+Recent Graduates who successfully complete the program may be eligible for conversion to a permanent (or, in some limited circumstances a term appointment lasting 1-4 years) job in the civil service.

-Eligibility - The Recent Graduates Program is for individuals who have completed a qualifying associate’s, bachelor’s, master’s, professional, doctorate, vocational or technical degree or certificate educational program within the preceding 2 years (with exceptions for certain veterans and individuals graduating from December 27, 2010 to July 10, 2012).
+Eligibility – The Recent Graduates Program is for individuals who have completed a qualifying associate’s, bachelor’s, master’s, professional, doctorate, vocational or technical degree or certificate educational program within the preceding 2 years (with exceptions for certain veterans unable to apply within two years of receiving their degree, due to military service obligation, have as much as six years after degree completion to apply.)

 - Orientation program for Recent Graduates hired for the program and mentorship throughout the program.

-- USGS and Intern must sign a Participant Agreement that sets forth the expectations for the internship.
+- USGS and Recent Graduate must sign a Participant Agreement that sets forth the expectations for their program.

 - Individual Development Plan (IDP) to create and track Recent Graduates' career planning, professional development, and training activities.